7 min read

 These are known as multiple elements.
 The easiest way to assess a source of revenue is to determine if the deliverable has standalone value or is made up of various elements.

-The most efficient way to do this (and avoid confusion) is to clearly outline each product and service plus all related charges in your contract.
-An accounting professional can help you with these delineations.
+The most efficient way to do this (and avoid confusion) is to for the client to clearly outline each product and service plus all related charges in the contract.

 Some areas to focus on include: